The goal is simple: to help you feel steady in your body so your voice is available when it matters most.

 founder of Sow to Speak

-Kristy Mandour, founder of Sow to Speak, is a seasoned public speaker and communication coach specializing in emotional intelligence and actionable mental wellness.
-She is an ICF-certified coach with a Bachelor of Science from the Roy H. Park School of Communication at Ithaca College and a Master of Arts from Emerson College.
+Kristy is a seasoned public speaker and communication practitioner specializing in emotional intelligence and actionable mental wellness.
+She has a Bachelor of Science from the Roy H. Park School of Communication at Ithaca College and a Master of Arts from Emerson College.
+Along with extensive performance arts training at The Neighborhood Playhouse, The Stella Alder Conservatory of Acting, and The Barrow Group all in New York City.

 Dedicated to the mission of rehumanizing the workforce, with a rich decades-long professional background in human dynamics, Kristy effortlessly weaves her insights to intersect the arts with science in every aspect of her work.

-She goes beyond the conventional coaching style, offering a transformative experience for high-achieving creative leaders and ambitious, passionate entrepreneurs.
-With a blend of relatability and competence, Kristy serves as a beacon for leaders navigating the complexities of effective communication in the modern workplace and world.
-Kristy's impact extends beyond coaching engagements; it resonates in her down-to-earth and captivating tone as a writer, speaker, and host of The Sow to Speak podcast.
+She goes beyond the conventional teaching style, offering a transformative experience for all who work with her.
+With a blend of deep relatability and competence, Kristy serves as a beacon for leaders navigating the complexities of effective communication in the modern workplace and world.
+Kristy's impact extends beyond teaching engagements; it resonates in her down-to-earth and captivating tone as a writer, speaker, and host of The Sow to Speak podcast.

-Kristy lives in upstate NY with her family and their dog, Walter.
+Kristy lives in upstate NY with her family and their lovable dog, Walter.

 Client Relationship Manager